Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 Make sure your uncompresser supports LZMA2 algorithm.
 For example:
 `7z` users should upgrade your `7z` to 9.20 or later.
 `WinRAR` users should upgrade your `WinRAR` to 4.00 or later.
-Other decompresser users should query for their latest version, since it may support LZMA2 algorithm.
+Other decompressor users should query for their latest version, since it may support LZMA2 algorithm.

 Arch Linux and MSYS2 switched to zst for their package manager recently.
 Only recent GNU `tar` (1.31 or later) and recent `bsdtar` (3.3.3 or later) directly supports `.tar.zst` compress method.
 I will not use zst here because the compress ratio is not as good as LZMA2(xz).

-## Difference of this Qt and offically distributed Qt (Updated {{% date 2023 1 8 %}})
+## Difference of this Qt and officially distributed Qt (Updated {{% date 2023 1 8 %}})

 I provide only binary tarball, which contains only built Qt binary for each OS.
 It should work out of box (for Qt 5.14 or later) or work after patches to Qt (for Qt 5.13 and before).